May heads to EU summit after Brexit vote defeat

 Lawmakers backed an amendment to the Brexit bill that means the UK Parliament must be given a vote on the final deal with the European Union before withdrawal begins.

-The narrow defeat -- by 309 to 305 votes -- was May's first as Prime Minister and leaves her in a weakened position at home as she travels to an EU Council meeting in the Belgian capital, during which the bloc's other 27 leaders are expected to confirm that Brexit negotiations can move on to to the next stage.
+The narrow defeat -- by 309 to 305 votes -- was May's first as Prime Minister and leaves her in a weakened position at home as she travels to an EU Council meeting in the Belgian capital, during which the bloc's other 27 leaders are set to confirm that Brexit negotiations can move on to to the next stage.

 May's setback came less than a week after the UK and EU secured a significant breakthrough in Brexit negotiations.